John Comaroff: Career

 Comaroff joined the American Bar Foundation in 1991 as a research fellow until 2012.
-In 2012, he and Jean Comaroff took teaching positions at Harvard University.
 He is no longer an affiliated scholar at the American Bar Foundation.

 Since 2009, Comaroff has worked on the project Ethnicity Inc., follow-up research being conducted in connection with the Comaroffs' book Ethnicity Inc. The project focuses on why ethnic groups have become increasingly like corporations, why culture has become more like intellectual property, and what about the contemporary world has made it that way.

-The Comaroffs published a book, Theory from the South, based on research conducted in South Africa.
+In 2012 the Comaroffs published a book, Theory from the South, which explores the way in which research conducted in Africa helps us to understand emerging patterns in global economy and society.

 John and Jean Comaroff spent 34 years teaching at the University of Chicago.
+In 2012, he and Jean Comaroff took teaching positions at Harvard University.